AnthonySuper/AnthonySuper.github.io/blog/_posts/2026-02-14-i-guess-i-kinda-get-why-people-hate-ai.md

 It's completely fucking baffling to me.
 I can't understand it, unless all those AI marketing materials are really meant for the ultra-wealthy, and not for me.
 "Fund this and you can become a permanent overclass and have millions of enslaved serfs bowing to your machine-god" is, I suppose, an appealing tactic to some kinds of people.
-Or maybe the real message is "you should panic because if you don't invest all your money in letting me buy more RAM right now you'll be a peasant like everybody else" is the real pitch.
+Or maybe the real message is "you should panic because if you don't invest all your money in my company right now you'll be a peasant like everybody else" is the real pitch.
 I don't know.
 I'm not rich enough to be in that target demographic.